jasonacox/Powerwall-Dashboard/README.md

       PW_DEBUG=no
   ```

+* For Tesla Solar owners or Powerwalls without LAN access, to configure pyPowerwall in Tesla Cloud mode instead of Local Access mode, edit `pypowerwall.env` and leave the `PW_HOST=` setting blank.
+NOTE: Once the docker containers have started, an additional step is then required to login to your Tesla Account by running the command `docker exec -it pypowerwall python3 -m pypowerwall setup`.

-* Copy `compose.env.sample` to `compose.env` and uncomment and modify the `COMPOSE_PROFILES` variable based on your setup.
+* Copy `compose.env.sample` to `compose.env`.
 You do not need to edit the other defaults unless you are running a non-standard install such as docker rootless or require custom ports.

 * Copy `influxdb.env.sample` to `influxdb.env`.
 You do not need to edit this file, however if you have a custom setup, environment variables can be added to override the default InfluxDB configuration.